flame/hqrrp/README.md

 ## Citing this work

-We ask those who benefit from this work to cite the following article:
+We ask those who benefit from this work to cite the following articles:

 ```
 @article{doi:10.1137/16M1081270,